OceanOC/Oculus-Troubleshooter/README.md

 Makes finding Oculus files easy and allows to change some settings

-This is the C# and the future version that will be updated, this will eventually be pushed to main

 ## Why do I need this?

 if you want to change settings from the debug tool you'd have to go through tons of files to open it instead you'd just have to press 2 buttons with this program